 Per95.
 S.C.
 Mosher, Waterloo, Iowa.
 High-wire performer in action.
 G. $100

 Per96.
 Fradelle & Marshall, London.
-Facsimile signature bottom rector of Matthew Webb, killed at Niagara.
+Facsimile signature bottom recto of Matthew Webb, killed at Niagara.
 VG. $100

 Per97.
 Egbert Guy Fowx’s New Porcelain Card Photograph, Baltimore, Md.
 Advertising CDV for George R. Edeson, Comedian & Pantomimist.
 This is no doubt a case where the photographer is much more famous than the subject of the CDV.
 Fowx was born in Kentucky in 1821. and died 17 October 1889.
 He is buried in Jersey City at Harsimus Cemetery.
 At the start of the Civil War, Fowx was one of Mathew Brady’s photo-documentarians.
 By 1863, he was working for Alexander Gardner.
 In February 1863, Fowx taught Captain Andrew J. Russell the ins and outs of the wet-plate collodion process, purportedly for the fee of $300.
 Sometime in late 1864, Fowx set up a portraiture studio at City Point and also worked for Mathew Brady on commission.
 He was one of the first photographers, along with Andrew Russell and Thomas Roche, to document the ruins of Richmond at the end of the war.
 After the war, he operated his own photography studio in Baltimore, Maryland, where this carte was made.
 VG. $150